 About This Case: You don’t have to have your teeth drilled down to stubs

 We hear these remorseful words daily: “I should have worn my retainer after my braces were removed.”
 This patient had significant drifting of her teeth over the 20 years since her braces.
 She also had some dentistry of low quality.
 The crowns on her back teeth were not that old but already had recession and dark metal showing at the margins.
-She wanted to have everything straight, clean and fresh again but didn’t want her teeth “drilled down to stubs”.
+Her goal was to have everything straight, clean and fresh.
 Looking at her “before” picture, her gum levels were uneven, the front incisors slanted to her left, the teeth were asymmetrically shaped.

 We directed her to a periodontist to have a gum lift.
 The gum lift raised and leveled her gum scallops.
-When the gums show a lot in the smile, they can be raised to lessen the gum showing.
+Gums can be raised to lessen how much the gum shows in the smile.
 Because the eye teeth were pushed out a bit and the central teeth were angled, we had to drill a little but we didn’t have to make temporaries for them because you couldn’t see where we did drill.
-When the Emax crowns were delivered from the lab, we bonded them to the teeth.
+When the restorations were delivered from the lab, we bonded them to the teeth.
 The new smile was much brighter and was aligned well.
 The dentistry gave her the fresh healthy look that she requested!